Spring Harvest: History

 The event was first held in 1979 for one week at Prestatyn, North Wales.
-In 1986 the event moved to Butlins Minehead and then in 1987 it moved to Skegness.
-Attendance passed the 50,000 mark in 1988 and the following year it was also held at Butlin's Ayr, Scotland.
-By 2010 the event had been reduced by a week from the previous year, and the 2011 attendance was approximately 28,000 people From 2012, there were three Minehead weeks and one Skegness week.
-From 2014 to 2017 the events continued to reduce in length.
+In 1986, the event moved to Butlins Minehead, and in 1987, it moved to Skegness.
+Total cumulative attendance passed the 50,000 mark in 1988.
+The following year, it was also held at Butlin's Ayr, Scotland.
+By 2010 the event had been reduced by a week from the previous year, and the 2011 attendance was approximately 28,000 people.
+From 2012, there were three Minehead weeks and one Skegness week.
+From 2014 to 2017, the events continued to reduce in length.
 In 2018 Harrogate Convention Centre was first used as a venue.

-Worship Music Production and Media Coverage
+Worship music production and media coverage

 Recordings of parts of the event sometimes appears on British TV such as the BBC programme Songs of Praise.
 In most years up to 2020, CDs of the associated songs are published.
-From 2022 this moved to Spotify.
+In 2022, this moved to Spotify.